 As chief legal advisor to the county government, Jordan is responsible for providing legal advice, representation and assistance to the Board of Chosen County Commissioners and all county departments.
 He and his team also oversee all litigation in which the county is a party and reviews all contracts and resolutions adopted by the county.
 Needless to say, a staggering number of files, documents, emails and other case information need to be managed efficiently.

 The County Counsel Office, in conjunction with the County’s IT department, began efforts to identify and purchase a centralized, electronic system to eliminate what the department’s Micah Hassinger called an organizational “hodgepodge.”
-Legal Files, a case and matter management system developed by Legal Files Software, Inc., quickly became a leading a candidate.
+Legal Files, a case and best matter management system developed by Legal Files Software, Inc., quickly became a leading a candidate.
 Widely used by numerous agencies at all levels of government throughout both the U.S. and Canada, Legal Files was clearly “the best fit for us,” he said.

-A team consisting of people from the County and Legal Files worked together to successfully install and implement the County Counsel’s new Legal Files system.
+A team consisting of people from the County and Legal Software worked together to successfully install and implement the County Counsel’s new Legal Files system.
 In addition to the licensing of its software, Legal Files Software, Inc. provided implementation assistance, project management and training during the project.
 The company’s in-house support team is providing maintenance and support for the system.